top of page

 India & Europe, since 2023

 »The Revolution will be Typewritten« says a manifesto that opposes different forms of digital appropriation.
 In fact, the typewriter is also experiencing a revival, comparable to other analogue processes and production methods.
-What is understood in parts of the world today as a conscious decision to decelerate qualitatively is still a matter of course, everyday reality elsewhere, e.g. in India.Within this field of tension between slow media and everyday reality, I am realizing a conceptual photographic work that focuses on both the typewriter object and its users in the Western as well as in the Southern world.
+What is understood in parts of the world today as a conscious decision to decelerate qualitatively, is sometimes still an everyday reality in other contexts where using a typewriter is part of daily work.
+Within this field of tension between slow media and everyday reality the project »Typosphere« is located.

 THE LAST DROP